-Arbin Memisi is a counselor in training at The Lighthouse Emotional Wellness Center.
+Arbin Memisi is a counselor at The Lighthouse Emotional Wellness Center.
 He is a first generation American-Albanian, speaks fluent Albanian (Gheg Dialect), and has family ties from Macedonia and Montenegro.
-Arbin wishes to work with first generation American’s overcome cultural clashes between western and eastern ways of life, work with clients who have immigrated from the Balkan region of Europe (Albania, Serbia, Montenegro, Croatia, etc…), veterans suffering from PTSD, and younger teens who are dealing with self-identity.
+Arbin works with first generation American’s overcoming cultural stressors, children and younger teens who are dealing with ADHD, anxiety, depression and behavioral issues.

-For theoretical approaches, Arbin is currently being trained on Motivational Interviewing, Emotion Focused Therapy, and finally Reality-Choice Therapy.
+For theoretical approaches, Arbin is trained in Motivational Interviewing, Emotion Focused Therapy, and Reality-Choice Therapy.
 He believes that therapists are the light source during a client’s unknown path, or as Arbin calls it “Der Dunkelheit”; The Darkness.
 He also firmly believes that clients have the power to make the choice in what path they take as their choices are illuminated from the insight and objectivity the counselor has to offer.

 Arbin received his undergraduate degree in Psychology at Northeastern Illinois University.
-During his time at Northeastern Illinois University, Arbin was task with conducting extensive research, for his undergraduate program, on the use of Military Simulation activities as a coping tool for Veterans with PTSD.
-Currently he is in the process of receiving his master’s degree in Clinical Mental Health Counseling at Northeastern Illinois University and hope to one day become a full-fledged counselor
+During his time at Northeastern Illinois University, Arbin was tasked with conducting extensive research, for his undergraduate program, on the use of Military Simulation activities as a coping tool for Veterans with PTSD.
+He received his master’s degree in Clinical Mental Health Counseling from Northeastern Illinois University and meets with clients at The Lighthouse on the weekends.